 I was told that career colleges would be cheap and quick to finish, allowing me to quickly jump into the job market after graduation.

 Herzing College was of particular interest to me.
-Herzing is one of the only colleges in Ontario that has an architectural design program that comes with an internship, and can be completed in just one year.
+Herzing is one of the only colleges in Ontario that has a Building Design program that comes with an internship, and can be completed in just one year.

-Q: What is your overall opinion of the Architectural Design program?
-How was the instructor, and the material you studied in class?
+Q: What is your overall opinion of the Building Design program?
+How was the instructor and the material you studied in class?

-Dorian: The Architectural Design program is a good introduction to the field of architecture, and showcases some of the key elements involved in the architectural design process.
+Dorian: The Building Design program is a good introduction to the field of architecture, and showcases some of the key elements involved in the architectural design process.